GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    oblique] latitude (**-Jf**), or map width (**-JF**).

-Using a horizon of 60, our example of this projection centered on 120W/35N can therefore be generated by the following `pscoast <pscoast.html>`_ command:
+Using a horizon of 60, our example of this projection centered on 120W/35N can therefore be generated by the following :doc:`pscoast` command:

    ::